KGGG Systen Fond Workshop at gold Leaf NZ

 Apply KGGG Fond

-Apply minimum 4 layers to the surface, but make sure you do not cover up some fine relief and small details of your artwork.
-Allow the Fond layer to dry for about 1-3 hours before applying the next layer.
+Apply at least four layers to the surface, ensuring that your artwork’s fine reliefs and small details remain visible.
+Allow the base layer to dry for 1 to 3 hours before applying the next layer.

 Sand the Fond layer

-Sand the first layer of Fond with about 800g, for the following layers you can use Contour Sanding Sponge 180 Grit to gently smooth the surface.
+Sand the first layer of fond with about 180 grit sandpaper.
+You can use a Contour Sanding Sponge with 180 grit for the following layers to smooth the surface gently.

 Apply Ethanol

-After the last layer has completely dried, polish with Synthetic Steel Wool Polishing Pad that has been moistened with ethanol.
-After the ethanol has evaporated, polish the surface with a glossy finish using a piece of cloth.
-At this stage your last layer should look supper smooth and shiny.
+Once the final layer has completely dried, polish the surface using a Synthetic Steel Wool Polishing Pad that has been dampened with ethanol.
+After the ethanol evaporates, use a cloth to give the surface a glossy finish.
+At this point, the final layer should appear super smooth and shiny.

 Kolner Colnasol Gel

-Component 3, Colnasol gel: Place one tablet in warm water and stir well till you dissolve the tablet.
-Wait till the water is cooled to ambient temperature and then use.
-Remember: 1 Colnasol tablet makes 500ml gilding water.
+Component 3, Colnasol gel: Dissolve one tablet in warm water and stir well until fully dissolved.
+Allow the water to cool to room temperature before use.
+Remember: 1 Colnasol tablet creates 500ml of gilding water.

 Apply the gold leaf

-Place the gold leaf on the Gilder’s cushion, use the Gilder’s knife to cut the gold leaf and use gilder’s tip to pick up the gold leaf.
-Carefully apply small pieces of gold leafs in the indentation and deep areas first, and apply the high area second.
+Place the gold leaf on the Gilder’s cushion.
+Use the Gilder’s knife to cut the gold leaf, and then use the Gilder’s tip to pick it up.
+Carefully apply small pieces of gold leaf to the indentations and deeper areas first, followed by the higher areas.

-To ensure that your surface will be gilded fully, the gold leaf has to be overlapped (about 3-5mm) which can be carefully and gently brushed away at the end with the gilder’s tip or Soft Wool Brush.
+To ensure that your surface is fully gilded, the gold leaf should be overlapped by about 3-5 mm.
+Any excess can be gently brushed away at the end using the Gilder’s tip or a soft wool brush.

 Dust off the gold leaf

-Allow at least 3 hours for the gold layer to dry, the gilding can be carefully brushed with Pure Squirrel Hair.
-Its very normal to see some small area that has no gold leaf on it.
-Simply apply the glued water on these little areas and retouch with small pieces of gold leaf.
+Allow at least 3 hours for the gold layer to dry.
+Once dry, you can carefully brush the gilding with pure squirrel hair.
+It’s normal to see small areas without gold leaf.
+To fix these, apply the glued water to the spots and retouch with small pieces of gold leaf.

 Burnish the gold leaf with Agatestone